 - Chat about your idea with neighbours you know

-- Ask your council about road closure procedures
+- Look online or ask your council about their road closure procedures

 - Think about when to hold it

-- Plan 2 or 3 meetings and invite everyone in your street in writing
+- Plan 2 or 3 meetings by inviting everyone in your street in writing

-- Ideally hold all your meetings in the street
+- Ideally hold some of your meetings in the street

-- If your street agrees, apply to council for road closure or plan an informal street meet
+- If most of your street agrees, apply to council for road closure, or plan an informal street meet

 - Share jobs – not one ‘organiser’ – involve everyone